monkqvq/AC-exercise/README.md

 # AC-exercise
-This repo is used to record simple web applications for AC exercises.
+This repo is used to store simple web applications for AC exercises.
 ## Page Demo
 | No  | Project     | Link
 | --- | ----------- | -------------